Spider201866/Alan_web/memory-bank/systemPatterns.md

 ## Key Design Patterns

--   **Build/Deployment Pattern**: Source code lives in `public/`, and the `npm run build` script generates an optimized version in `dist/`.
+-   **Build/Deployment Pattern**: Source code lives in `public/` and the `npm run build` script generates an optimised version in `dist/`.
 The CI/CD pipeline automates this process for production deployments.

 -   **App Factory Pattern (Backend)**: `server.js` exports a `createApp(config)` function.
-This allows for the creation of configurable Express app instances, which is essential for creating isolated environments for testing.
+This allows for the creation of configurable Express app instances which is essential for creating isolated environments for testing.

--   **Modular Backend**: The backend code is organized into distinct modules with clear responsibilities:
+-   **Modular Backend**: The backend code is organised into distinct modules with clear responsibilities:
     -   `config/`: For application configuration.
     -   `routes/`: For API and web route definitions.
-    -   `middleware/`: For request-handling logic (e.g., auth, validation).
+    -   `middleware/`: For request-handling logic (e.g. auth validation).
     -   `services/`: For business logic and database interaction.

--   **Frontend Orchestrator Pattern**: Main page scripts (`home.js`, `index.js`) act as orchestrators.
-They import and initialize specialized, single-responsibility modules for tasks like UI management, data fetching, and translation.
+-   **Frontend Orchestrator Pattern**: Main page scripts (`home.js` `index.js`) act as orchestrators.
+They import and initialise specialised single-responsibility modules for tasks like UI management data fetching and translation.

--   **Event-Driven Frontend**: Custom DOM events (e.g., `languageChanged`) are used for decoupled communication between frontend modules.
+-   **Event-Driven Frontend**: Custom DOM events (e.g. `languageChanged`) are used for decoupled communication between frontend modules.

--   **Conditional Logging**: A custom logging module (`public/scripts/log.js`) wraps `console` methods to provide environment-aware logging (e.g., silencing debug messages in production).
+-   **Conditional Logging**: A custom logging module (`public/scripts/log.js`) wraps `console` methods to provide environment-aware logging (e.g. silencing debug messages in production).

--   **UI Table Consistency**: All table cell content in the "View Records" page is centered both vertically and horizontally for readability.
+-   **UI Table Consistency**: All table cell content in the "View Records" page is centred both vertically and horizontally for readability.
 The delete (trash can) icon is always red to clearly indicate destructive actions.
 -   **Comprehensive Documentation**: All logical JavaScript files are documented with JSDoc comments for functions and file-level overviews to explain the purpose of each module.

--   **Secure Secret Handling**: To prevent environment-specific parsing issues with special characters, all secrets (API keys, salts) must be generated using only alphanumeric characters.
-This is the simplest and most robust way to ensure they are handled correctly across different platforms (e.g., local `dotenv` vs. production shell).
+-   **Secure Secret Handling**: To prevent environment-specific parsing issues with special characters all secrets (API keys salts) must be generated using only alphanumeric characters.
+This is the simplest and most robust way to ensure they are handled correctly across different platforms (e.g. local `dotenv` vs. production shell).

--   **Authentication & Hashing**: The application uses a salted hash for the master password, which is required to view historical records.
+-   **Authentication & Hashing**: The application uses a salted hash for the master password which is required to view historical records.
-    -   **Hashing Algorithm**: The hashing algorithm is `pbkdf2Sync` with 100,000 iterations and a SHA256 digest, as defined in `middleware/auth.js`.
+    -   **Hashing Algorithm**: The hashing algorithm is `pbkdf2Sync` with 100,000 iterations and a SHA256 digest as defined in `middleware/auth.js`.
     -   **Hash Generation**: It is critical that the stored `MASTER_PASSWORD_HASH` in the `.env` file is generated using the **exact same algorithm**.
 The `generate-hash.cjs` script is provided for this purpose.
-    -   **Updating the Password**: To update the master password, run the following command, replacing `<new_password>` with the desired password:
+    -   **Updating the Password**: To update the master password run the following command replacing `<new_password>` with the desired password:
         ```bash
         node generate-hash.cjs <new_password>
         ```
-        This script will automatically use the `PASSWORD_SALT` from the `.env` file and update the `MASTER_PASSWORD_HASH` with the new, correctly generated hash.
+        This script will automatically use the `PASSWORD_SALT` from the `.env` file and update the `MASTER_PASSWORD_HASH` with the new correctly generated hash.

--   **PWA Implementation**: The application functions as a Progressive Web App, enabled by a service worker (`public/service-worker.js`).
+-   **PWA Implementation**: The application functions as a Progressive Web App enabled by a service worker (`public/service-worker.js`).
     -   **Caching Strategy**: It uses a network-first strategy for navigation requests (HTML pages) to ensure users get the latest content when online.
-For static assets (CSS, JS, images), it employs a cache-first strategy for optimal performance.
+For static assets (CSS JS images) it employs a cache-first strategy for optimal performance.
 All core application pages and their assets are pre-cached on installation.
-    -   **Offline Fallback**: If a network request for a page fails and the page is not in the cache, the service worker serves a dedicated `offline.html` page, which now includes "Retry" and "Go Back" buttons for a better user experience.
+    -   **Offline Fallback**: If a network request for a page fails and the page is not in the cache the service worker serves a dedicated `offline.html` page which now includes "Retry" and "Go Back" buttons for a better user experience.
-    -   **Cache Management**: The service worker manages cache versions by name (e.g., `alanui-v1`, `alanui-v2`).
-When the service worker activates, it deletes any caches that do not match the current `CACHE_NAME`, ensuring that old assets are purged.
+    -   **Cache Management**: The service worker manages cache versions by name (e.g. `alanui-v1` `alanui-v2`).
+When the service worker activates it deletes any caches that do not match the current `CACHE_NAME` ensuring that old assets are purged.
-    -   **Reliable Initialization**: Page scripts now wait for a `SW_READY` message from the service worker before initializing.
-This prevents race conditions and ensures that all assets are cached and ready before the page attempts to render, which is crucial for a reliable offline experience.
+    -   **Reliable Initialisation**: Page scripts now wait for a `SW_READY` message from the service worker before initialising.
+This prevents race conditions and ensures that all assets are cached and ready before the page attempts to render which is crucial for a reliable offline experience.

 -   **Performance Patterns**:
-    -   **Image Optimization**: The application prioritizes the use of modern, compressed image formats like WebP over older formats like PNG and JPG to reduce file sizes and improve load times.
+    -   **Image Optimisation**: The application prioritises the use of modern compressed image formats like WebP over older formats like PNG and JPG to reduce file sizes and improve load times.
-    -   **On-Demand Script Loading**: Heavy JavaScript libraries that are not essential for the initial page load, such as `html2canvas.js`, are loaded dynamically only when the user interacts with a feature that requires them.
+    -   **On-Demand Script Loading**: Heavy JavaScript libraries that are not essential for the initial page load such as `html2canvas.js` are loaded dynamically only when the user interacts with a feature that requires them.
 This is achieved using dynamic `import()` statements.
-    -   **Singleton Pattern for Modules**: Modules that should only be initialized once, like the chatbot, use a flag (e.g., `isChatbotInitialized`) to prevent redundant initializations and network requests.
+    -   **Singleton Pattern for Modules**: Modules that should only be initialised once like the chatbot use a flag (e.g. `isChatbotInitialized`) to prevent redundant initialisations and network requests.

 ---

 ## Critical Workflows

--   **Development**: A developer runs `npm run dev` to start a local server that serves the raw, un-optimized files from the `public` directory for easy debugging.
+-   **Development**: A developer runs `npm run dev` to start a local server that serves the raw un-optimised files from the `public` directory for easy debugging.

--   **Server Restart Procedure (Development)**: Due to caching issues, the Node.js server may need to be forcefully restarted to see changes.
+-   **Server Restart Procedure (Development)**: Due to caching issues the Node.js server may need to be forcefully restarted to see changes.
     1. Kill all running Node.js processes: `taskkill /F /IM node.exe`
     2. Restart the development server: `npm run dev`

 -   **Production Deployment**:
     1. A push to the `main` branch triggers the GitHub Actions workflow.
-    2. The workflow installs dependencies (`npm ci`), runs tests (`npm test`), and creates a production build (`npm run build`).
+    2. The workflow installs dependencies (`npm ci`) runs tests (`npm test`) and creates a production build (`npm run build`).
     3. Railway detects the successful CI run and deploys the application.
-    4. The Railway server uses `npm start` to run the Node.js server, which is configured to serve the optimized static files from the `dist` directory.
+    4. The Railway server uses `npm start` to run the Node.js server which is configured to serve the optimised static files from the `dist` directory.